arjun-menon/alteza/README.md

   b.
 The last modified date & time as provided by the file system.

 There's a `getLastModifiedObj()` function which returns a Python `datetime` object.
 There's also a `getLastModified(f: str = default_datetime_format)` functon which returns a `str` with the date & time formatted.

+There are similar `getCreateDate` and `getCreateDateObj` functions which tell you when the file was created in git history. _Note_ however: This date gets updated when a file is moved or renamed.

 The `default_datetime_format` is `%Y %b %-d  at %-H:%M %p`.